How to Choose the Right Framework: Stop Wasting Months on the Wrong Fix for $50K–$100K Operators

 0/5 correct → Level 0 (start training)

-The Founder’s OS: Navigate all 26 frameworks systematically across five layers
+With this skill: Navigate all 26 frameworks systematically across five layers.

-Founder’s OS: You’ll have the map, but get lost in the frameworks (navigation failure)
+Without this skill: You’ll have the map, but get lost in the frameworks (navigation failure).

-Quarterly Reset: You’ll audit but select wrong fixes (poor selection)
+Without this skill: You’ll audit but select wrong fixes (poor selection).

-Next Ceiling: You’ll scale with the wrong tools (mismatched frameworks)
+Without this skill: You’ll scale with the wrong tools (mismatched frameworks).

-Selection precedes implementation.
-Can’t execute correctly if you select incorrectly.
+Framework selection precedes implementation.
+You can’t execute correctly if you select incorrectly.

 Operators at $150K have: